rathboma/rathboma.github.com/_posts/2013-05-31-hadoop-resources---books.md

   The cookbook provides an introduction to installing / configuring Hadoop along with 'more than 50 ready-to-use Hadoop MapReduce recipes'.

+- [Enterprise Data Workflows with Cascading][cascading-book]

+  Released July 2013 this book promises to guide readers through writing and testing Cascading based workflows.
+This is one of the few frameworks for higher level Map Reduce frameworks, so I'm excited to give it a read.

 ## Books for Other Hadoop Projects
 - [Programming Hive by Edward Capriolo, Dean Wampler & Jason Rutherglen][programming-hive]